MarcoWorms/learn.js/README.md

 let shirt = {
   color: "blue",
   price: 19.90,
-  description: "A blue t-shirt, you'll never need another one in your life!"
+  description: "A blue t-shirt, you'll never need another one in your life!", }
-}

 shirt.price // 19.90